2014 Women's World Snooker Championship

-The 2014 Women's World Snooker Championship was a women's snooker tournament that took place at the Northern Snooker in Leeds in April 2014.
+The 2014 Women's World Snooker Championship was a women's snooker tournament that took place at the Northern Snooker Centre in Leeds in April 2014.
 The event was the 2014 edition of the World Women's Snooker Championship first held in 1976.
 It was won by England's Reanne Evans, who defeated Hong Kong's Ng On-yee 6–0 in the final to win her tenth consecutive world title.
 The competition was sponsored by Eden Resources and had a total prize fund of £5,000.